 The procedures for conducting an analysis of nonresponse bias and generating statistically valid adjustments to the original data based on such an analysis are complicated and beyond the capacity of some institutions.
 Thus we conclude that the best method for dealing with nonresponse is to generate high enough response rates that nonresponse can safely be ignored for the purposes of Title IX compliance.
 A web-based survey instrument, which is described in detail below, can accomplish that goal, either by being made mandatory or by being provided in a context in which most students will complete it.
 For instance, a web-based survey that students have to complete or actively by-pass to access the web screens that allow them to register for courses is likely to produce very high response rates.
-Another possibility is for institutions to send an e-mail to all students that describes the purpose of the survey, includes a link to the web-based survey, the institution will understand that the student is not interested in additional athletic participation.
+Another possibility is for institutions to send an e-mail to all students that describes the purpose of the survey, includes a link to the web-based survey, and includes a disclaimer that states that if a student does not respond to the survey, the institution will understand that the student is not interested in additional athletic participation.
 Although rates of nonresponse may be high with this procedure, nonresponse is interpretable as a lack of interest.